 The most abundant of these receptors are CB1, located in our central nervous system, and CB2 which is located everywhere else throughout our body.
 We make our own cannabinoids that act on these receptors, but it seems like our body may also like and perhaps need phytocannabinoids (those from plants) like CBD and THC to help keep these vital functions running smoothly and to make life enjoyable.
 Phytocannabinoids in cannabis, like THC, CBD, CBN (and 141 others!), act on CB1 and CB2 receptors.
 In fact, the different cannabinoids compete for these receptors and this, in turn, can make the cannabinoids work better.
 This is called the entourage effect which I alluded to earlier.

 Despite not knowing the exact mechanism of how terpenes work or affect us, that doesn’t mean there aren’t any therapeutic effects.

-Since terpenes also exist in other plants, we can take what we know so far and apply it to the cannabis world.
-For example, lavender helps to relax us and in one study has been shown to be just as effective as Xanax.
-(Woelk 2010) This theory transferred over to the cannabis world is what makes scientists and clinicians wonder if there is something more to the terpenes in cannabis.
+Since terpenes also exist in other plants, we can take what we know so far and apply it to the cannabis world – for example, lavender helps to relax us.
+This theory transferred over to the cannabis world is what makes scientists and clinicians wonder if there is something more to the terpenes in cannabis.

 There’s a wide variety of terpenes that could provide various therapeutic effects that I have listed below.
 If you choose to use CBD or cannabis strains like Sativa or Indica (THC cannabis), then terpenes are one factor to be aware of in that their presence within specific strains may help with specific therapeutic goals.